jakewahl/spawar_internship.github.io/README.md

 - Aaron gave me a great website for HTML & CSS in addition to the codecademy course: [HTML & CSS](http://learn.shayhowe.com/html-css/building-your-first-web-page/)
 - Finished learning Python at 2:51pm...took 6 hours today.
 - Started the HTML lesson

+*DAY 22 (7/28)*:
+- Worked on HTML and CSS the entire day, finished the codecademy course.